 Since 2012, the MSRB has been advocating for increased voluntary disclosure of bank loans and alternative financings by municipal bond issuers to enable current bondholders and prospective investors to assess a municipal entity's creditworthiness and evaluate the potential impact of these financings.
 This information would be disclosed on the EMMA website.
-The City's bank loans are listed on the following page entitled Summary of Letters of Credit and Direct Placement Banks, and will be voluntarily submitted during its annual compliance process in December 2018.
+The City's bank loans are listed on the following page entitled Summary of Letters of Credit and Direct Placement Banks, and will be voluntarily submitted during its annual compliance process in December 2019.

-Currently, Debt Management staff working with the City Attorney's Office is reviewing amendments to SEC Rule 15c2-12 that were adopted in August, 2018 and will apply to publicly offered bonds issued on or after February 27, 2019.
+The new SEC rule 15c2-12 continuing disclosure obligation became effective on February 27, 2019 for bonds issued after this date.
 The amendments generally require a municipal issuer or obligated person to post a notice to EMMA within 10 business days when (1) it incurs a financial obligation (e.g. a debt obligation such as a loan), if material, or enters into an agreement related to a financial obligation that includes default, remedies, priority of rights or similar terms that will affect other bond holders, if material; or (2) there is a default, modifications of terms, acceleration or other similar terms of a financial obligation that reflect financial difficulties.

-As noted above, the City has a draft Administrative Disclosure Policy that includes procedures related to continuing disclosure to guide staff in meeting the City's and SARA's continuing disclosure obligations.
+As noted above, the City has a draft Administrative Disclosure Policy and Procedures that includes procedures related to continuing disclosure to guide staff in meeting the City's and SARA's continuing disclosure obligations.
 Continuing disclosure, as well as compliance reporting, will continue to be a significant and important part of Debt Management's administration of outstanding debt.
-The recent amendments to SEC Rule 15c2-12 will be added to the draft Administrative Disclosure Policy before it is adopted.